Fandom (website): 2023–present: Mass layoffs and AI Integration

 In July 2025, Fandom announced that it was going to translate entire wikis using generative AI for non-English speakers.
 In October 2025, Perkins Miller resigned as CEO of Fandom.
 An article published by The Verge stated that the company was struggling to meet revenue targets, leading to a massive restructuring and the layoff of a large percentage of Fandom's staff.
 The newspaper also clarified that although the IP-focused wikis hosted by the platform are popular, the ads and interface are quite invasive and cause the page to become unstable and "nearly unusable" when loading on certain devices.
+Technology reporter Ethan Gach described Perkins Miller's management of Fandom for Kotaku's Morning Checkpoint as one of the "worst CEOs in gaming media" following massive budget cuts for outlets such as GameSpot and that the platform had suffered greatly from "enshittification" policies in recent years with the aim of maximizing profits.

+Starting in November 2025, in an effort to encourage wiki editing, Fandom adjusted its advertising approach so that logged-in users who are not actively editing may see advertisements, while active editors continue to receive a "little-to-no advertisement" experience.

+On February 4, 2026, Jay Sullivan was named the new CEO.
+In a public statement following the arrival of Fandom's new CEO, the company's president, Jimmy Wales, mentioned that they intend to incorporate additional AI tools into Fandom Wikis to adapt to internet searches.
+In July 2026, Fandom would launch its fifth round of layoffs following the acquisition of GameSpot; these layoffs affected entire teams, as well as employees who were already on paid medical leave.